DocHatty/associative-dreaming-mcp-server/README.md

 ## The Premise

 LLMs perform hyperdimensional pattern-matching.
 They perceive connections across seemingly unrelated concepts instantaneously.
 But then that talent is spayed and neutered.
-We train them to suppress this, forbid them to hallucinate or diverge, force them to stay "on topic", be "relevant", avoid "hallucinating".
+We train them to suppress this, forbid them to diverge, force them to stay "on topic", be "relevant", avoid "hallucinating".

 This tool grants permission to stop suppressing it.